RonnieAdler/Gigi/README.md

-# GIGI
+# Kali

-Welcome to Gigi, your personal AI assistant designed to make your Work Easier.
+Welcome to Kali, your personal AI assistant designed to make your Work Easier.
 It is a minuscule version of Alexa with a personal touch.
 Working on a project, and wanna do fast Google Search.
 This personal AI bot has you covered.

+For Sample Video, check this: https://youtu.be/0PUWkgoir7w

 ## Features 🚀

 - **Wikipedia:** Ask for information about anything.
-Will tell you about concise info. from Wikipedia pages.
+Will tell you about concise info, from Wikipedia pages.

 - **Jokes:** Tell hilarious Jokes straight from Python Libraries.

+-  **Youtube:** Play a song or search on youtube.

-- **Help:** Play a video to tell how to effectively use Gigi.
+- **Help:** Play a video to tell how to effectively use Kali[Not Working].

 ## How to Use 🤖

 1. Install the required dependencies using `pip install -r requirements.txt`.
-2. Run the script using `python gigi.py`.
+2. Run the script using `python Kali.py`.
-3. Communicate with the assistant using natural language but starting with "Gigi".
+3. Communicate with the assistant using natural language but starting with "Kali".
 Example:
+          "Kali, About Justin Bieber."
-          "Gigi, Tell me about Justin Bieber."
+          "Kali, Play Justin Bieber."
-          "Gigi, Jokes Please"
+          "Kali, Jokes Please"
-          "Gigi, Help"
+          "Kali, Help"

 ## Requirements 🛠️